Page Reviewed / Updated - January 20, 2021

 Most loans are provided as a line of credit but, in some circumstances, can be provided as a lump sum.
 Typical credit lines are from $20,000 to $30,000.
 Loan payments are made directly from the account to the care providers, which can include home care, assisted living, Alzheimer's residences, skilled nursing homes, and even adult day care providers.

 These loans are intended as a bridge until an alternative source of funding becomes available, such as selling a home or receiving a VA pension.
 The monthly payments are structured to be very low.
 The 9-month sample repayment table below assumes the borrower requires a loan of $3,000 each month to pay for care.
 This schedule assumes a monthly, interest-only payment of about $8.00 per $1,000 borrowed.

 |Monthly Payment Due||$24.00||$48.00||$72.00||$96.00||$120.00||$144.00||$168.00||$192.00||$216.00|

 This program is specifically designed to have a very fast approval process.
 It is possible to have funding within 24 hours of application.
 Typically, it takes the family more time to coordinate the co-applicants than it does for the lender to approve the loan.

 Applicants will be asked about the type of care they are seeking and how they hope to pay for care long term.
 They will also be asked about their current situation.
-For example, if they are selling a home, where are they in that process, or if they are applying for veteran’s assistance, what was the date of their application.
-These questions are asked to ensure the applicants receive a loan or line of credit that is sufficient to cover the gap and is sized appropriately for their situation.
+For example, if they are selling a home, where are they in that process?
+Or if they are applying for veteran’s assistance, what was the date of their application?
+These questions are asked to ensure the applicants receive a loan or line of credit that is enough to cover the gap and is sized appropriately for their situation.